The Temptation to Leap

 "Precisely.
 And that's the point.
 We don't know yet what you'll do instead.
 That's what the cloud process will reveal.
 If we decide now that D means 'speak with measured authority,' we've already assumed we know the answer."

-Sarah's D: NOT stay quiet in leadership meetings and defer to whoever spoke last.
+Sarah's D: NOT stay quiet in leadership meetings.

 Notice: no mention of "commanding voice."
 No vision of being a transformational leader.
 No assumptions about what "speaking up" looks like in practice.
 Just NOT what she's currently doing.